-While pregnancy itself is not considered to be an AE, abnormal pregnancy outcomes (eg, spontaneous abortion, fetal death, stillbirth, congenital anomalies, ectopic pregnancy) are considered to be and should be recorded as an SAE.
+While pregnancy itself is not considered to be an AE, abnormal pregnancy outcomes (e.g. spontaneous abortion, fetal death, stillbirth, congenital anomalies, ectopic pregnancy) are, and should be recorded as an SAE.

-Any female participant who becomes pregnant while participating will discontinue study treatment or be withdrawn from the study.
+Any female subject who becomes pregnant while participating will be withdrawn from the study.